blankworker1/BYOB/PASSPHRASE_GENERATOR.md

 By using two separate SeedSigner devices, you can easily generate and scan passphrase QR codes, simplifying offline, air-gapped key management workflows.

+NOTE: stock Seedsigner software does not currently support Passphrase QR scanning.

+Users will need to install the [Seedsigner Earthsaver](https://github.com/3rdIteration/seedsigner/releases) fork that has this functionality.

+See their [GitHub](https://github.com/3rdIteration/seedsigner?tab=readme-ov-file) for more information.

 ---